alantanlc/installing-pip-and-virtualenv-ubuntu-20.04/README.md

 # Installing pip and virtualenv on Ubuntu 20.04 LTS

+Steps to install pip3 and virtualenv on Ubuntu 20.04 LTS.

 ## Installing pip for Python 3

 To install pip for Python 3 on Ubuntu 20.04, run the following commands as root or sudo user in your terminal: